dolly-parseton/kql-panopticon/README.md

 ## Investigation Packs

-Investigation packs enable chained query execution where results from earlier steps feed into subsequent queries—essential for threat hunting workflows requiring pivots between entities.
+Investigation packs chain queries together - results from step 1 feed into step 2, and so on.
+They also support HTTP steps for external API enrichment and report generation with verdict rules.

 ### Quick Example